 Marionette: I’ll… miss you too… Columbina…

 Also, notice how in all instances, they mentioned Rosalyne, not Signora, but refer to other Harbingers by their commedia dell’arte names (Columbina mentioned Arle and Sandrone, while Sandrone mentioned Childe and Capitano).
-This could be something the developers did to nudge the players into figuring out who “Rosalyne” is, so they’d realize that she’s Signora and get them to read her tragic backstory, likely in an attempt to get the players to understand her past.
+This could be something the developers did to nudge the players into figuring out who “Rosalyne” is, so they’d realize that she’s Signora and get them to read her tragic backstory, likely in an attempt to get the players to understand her past instead of just treating her as “this lady who got turned to ash”.

 On the contrary, the 6.1 event also featured Dottore, and he’s viewed more negatively in there.
 The Traveler and Paimon mentioned him as sounding cold, and he appeared to completely neglect his companion.
 It’s evident that he’s currently still on “Stage 1”, as he hasn’t been shown to have any tragic backstory, let alone a re-contextualization and redemption path.